 Many times, people will exagerate the size of theirs dogs just to make a sale I guess.
 I have yet to see a 150 lb.
-Tibetan Mastiff and seriously doubt the credibility of anybody who makes such claims.
+Tibetan Mastiff .
 When researching dogs, the tibetanmastiffinfo site has a wealth of information.
 Example: It will tell you many things regarding specific dogs under the "other" and "notes" section.
 This website is a valuable tool to use.
 Feel free to contact me and I will share my personal experieinces with several breeders I have had the misfortune of dealing with.
 Some people will lie, cheat, and steal from people who act in good faith and better to be warned than to be taken for a ride.
 Some people will act ethical, yet breed dogs or bitches they were told not to because of health issues; the not tell the owner of the sire in order to gain use of them.
-They go on and on about other lines and their health issues; then breed dogs that should not have been bred.
 The hypocrisy is endless.
 They breach their contracts, try to falsify records, and go out of their way to figure out ways of cheating others rather than being honest and upfront.
 It is always good to gather as much information as you can.
+Some people are just slimy and they will go back and forth; tell their lies, just to get ahead.
+One day they are taling about somebody; and the next they are their best friend.
 Too much knowledge is way better than not enough.
 An educated buyer is a "happy buyer".
 I can also refer you to others for their experiences and input regarding these breeders.
 It's like high school all over.
 Birds of a feather flock together when they want something; dishonestly, and then it is back to enemy mode.